 Our Christmas rituals are not what many of our extended family members think of when they think of Christmas.
 Often we do a trigenerational Christmas on a warm tropical beach.
 We have loved Ko Samet, Ko Chang, Rarotonga, the Canary Islands, Roatan, and Aitutaki plus more tropical islands at Christmas.
 Our ritual is often sitting on the beach and watching the sunset on Christmas Eve then an excellent seafood meal.
 Our kids have had to make Christmas trees in strange and far away places because we didn’t have a tree to put the packages under.
 One year a tree was made from the plumeria tree on the balcony.
 One year all of the pillows from the hotel room including the couch pillows made an awkward leaning tree by our young children.
 One consistent thing that we have always carried around the world for our Christmas is the handmade Christmas stocking that my sisters made for my kids.

 These precious Christmas stockings often find their ‘privileged’ position in my carry-ons as we go from one assignment to the next assignment.
-Somethings just can’t be put into a suitcase and somethings can never go by ‘slow boat’ to our new home.
+Somethings just can’t be put in a suitcase and somethings can never go by ‘slow boat’ to our new home.
 I am sure the TSA people wondered why I was carrying two Christmas stockings in my carry-on bag in August when we moved from Bangkok to Borneo one year.
 It was to maintain one of our family rituals!

 I think it will be hard for me to pass on these stockings to my children – I might want to keep them always.